All Episodes

 It's in these little coves and things.

-So the water in the South Pole is warm enough.
+Okay, so the water in the South Pole is warm enough.

-It's over 32 degrees to melt enough ice to cause Antarctica, the western part of it to start splitting in half.
+It's over 32 degrees to melt enough ice to cause Antarctica, the western part of it, to start splitting in half.

-Now I I don't see how it's possible.
+Now, I don't see how it's possible.

 Those questions are never even brought up.

-They're not even raised, they're not even asked.
+They're not even asked.

 They're not even considered.

-All you need is somebody with the word scientist attached to them, a white coat maybe, or somebody that looks through telescopes or a microscope to say something.
+All you need is somebody with the word scientist attached to them, a white coat, maybe, or somebody that looks through telescopes or a microscope to say something.

 It's automatically believed.